techstreams/TSChatWise/docs/GettingStarted.md

 <br>

-As show above, each row of the **Lesson** sheet represents a lesson to be posted to a Google Chat Room(s).
+As show above, each row of the **Lesson** sheet represents a lesson to be posted to one or more Google Chat Rooms.
 Each row contains **seven data fields** representing each lesson to be posted.
 These fields are outlined below.

 **1. Posted**